 There are variations of FUT and FUE using slightly different devices.

-Choi Implanter Pen Method
+Choi Implanter Pen Technique

-The Choi Implanter Pen is a direct hair implantation method similar to FUE, except that it uses the “CHOI-PEN” device to extract and directly implant hair follicles one-by-one.
+The Choi Implanter Pen technique is a direct hair implantation method similar to FUE, except that it uses the “CHOI-PEN” device to extract and directly implant hair follicles one-by-one.

 The procedure is faster than both FUT and FUE, but there are considerable side effects and risks, including botched transplants from inexperienced surgeons.
 Others have suggested that implanter pen methods don’t last as long as FUT or FUE.